f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 ### _Donate_<a name="Donate"></a>

 The URL to donate to the project.
-This should be the project’s donate page if it has one.
+This should be the project's donate page if it has one.

 It is possible to use a direct PayPal link here, if that is all that is